garniergere/ViClust/README.md

 ## ViClust
 **Vi**sualizing and **Clust**ering Sequenom data in batch

-(R scripts for SNP data from Sequenom: standalone and Galaxy version with Python wrapper, with example files)
+(R scripts for SNP data from Sequenom: standalone R and Galaxy version with Python wrapper, with example files)

 ## What is ViClust doing?